Now Accepting New Enrollees for the 2023-2024 School Year!

 On school and church property, school students are prohibited from:

+The headmaster and faculty may search through student possessions during a school day or during a school-sponsored or required event.
 The headmaster and/or faculty shall confiscate any item listed above and the parent/guardian notified immediately.
 Because possession of controlled substances and illegal drugs are illegal in Illinois, the police will also be notified.
 Further school discipline and/or other interventions, deemed appropriate by the headmaster on a case by-case basis, will be administered.

 SALT (Serving and Laboring Together)